bowman2001/perplexdoc/content/doc/basic/image/index.md

 ### Stand-alone

-The default width for the stand-alone CommonMark image element is the main text width:
+The default for stand-alone images is the text width:

 ![Placeholder image](svg/text.svg)